Emerald Bay SP

 The park is located 22 miles south of Tahoe City.

-Vikingsholm can be reached by parking in the Harvey West parking lot by Highway 89 at Emerald Bay.
+Vikingsholm can be reached by parking in the Vikingshom parking lot by Highway 89 at Emerald Bay.
 Take the trail, which is one mile in length and drops 500 feet in elevation to the house.
 Dogs are not allowed on any trails into Emerald Bay, nor on the beach.

 Fannette Island is located in the bay on the west shore of Lake Tahoe.